raystorm/ucm-maven-plugin/readme.md

 `mvn ucm:lib`

 Updates your component .hda lib to reflect all maven dependencies.
 Defaults to using the `$COMPONENT_DIR/lib/` folder, but the lib folder can be configured with `<componentLibFolder>` config.
 If configured the config must match the .hda file `componentLib` setting.

-The lib files are assumed to be in the ${project.build.Directory}/lib folder.
+The lib files are assumed to be in the ${project.build.Directory}/Lib folder.
 However, this is configurable with the <componentLibFolder> element.

 ### update-version

 `mvn ucm:update-version`

-This will increment your maven version and set your components version to match.
+This will increment your maven version and set your components version to match

 Configuration
 -------------